 Up to Windows 7, previously connected wireless networks were saved and viewable via the Preferred Wireless Network List, but this feature seems to have been removed in Windows 8.
 Microsoft probably removed it as they have added a supposedly smart feature, that handles wireless profiles by how much you connect to it.
 While one can always still natively view the wireless network profiles in Windows 8, it would be nice if we had a freeware to do it quickly now, wouldn’t it?

-With this background is mind, we thought of releasing WiFi Profile Manager 8 – a freeware that will help you continue to perform the same functions the same way.
+With this background, we mind, we thought of releasing WiFi Profile Manager 8 – a freeware that will help you continue to perform the same functions the same way.

 WiFi Profile Manager 8